Kright/files-web-server/README.md

 This is a very simple HTTP server for sharing files and directories via web interface.

 I host this on my Raspberry Pi for accessing files in home network.
-Just because I don't want to setup samba access for each device and sometimes need a way to share file.
+Just because I don't want to set up samba access for each device and sometimes need a way to share file.
 I can simply send a link to any device and download.

 I'm not sure that this server is secure or can withstand attacks.
 Use it in private networks only.

+Setting "allowFileUploading=true" is definitely unsafe and enables experimental code for file saving.

-I'm using Scala 3.2, builtin java HttpServer and [night-config](https://github.com/TheElectronWill/night-config) for config file.
+I'm using Scala 3, builtin java HttpServer and [night-config](https://github.com/TheElectronWill/night-config) for config file.

 ## How to build and use